 Whatever you decide, a personal retreat is an excellent way to start a new year with purpose and intentionality.

 3) Create & Follow a Minimalist Meal Plan

 Food is such a major part of our everyday life.
 Oh, how I wish sometimes that we didn’t need it (or love it) as much as we do!

 And when you’re the one in charge of buying and preparing it for multiple people?
 Food has the potential to be a major source of frustration and complication in your life.
 It’s easy to reinvent the wheel every single week, and allow meal planning to suck up multiple precious hours.

 But food doesn’t need to be such a time and energy drain.

 After trying pretty much every meal planning strategy under the sun, I’ve found that the easiest way to simplify food is by creating and following a minimalist meal plan.

-Because my family prefers variety more than I necessarily need, I found this course helpful in creating a minimalist meal plan with enough variety to satisfy them, and enough simplicity to satisfy me.
+Because my family prefers variety more than I necessarily need, I found Capsule Pantry Blueprint helpful in creating a minimalist meal plan with enough variety to satisfy them, and enough simplicity to satisfy me.